The zip file download contains the Gemini web application and scripts needed for the upgrade.

 Note Stop the application pool for your Gemini site in IIS Manager.

 Step 3 - Copy Web Application

-Copy the contents of the Gemini Web Application folder into your current web application folder:
+Unzip the contents of the Web App Manual Install folder over your current web application folder:

 Step 4 - Edit Web.config

 Edit the new web.config file and put in the correct SQL Server user credentials for your Gemini database.
 Do not take web.config from the backup as it may have other changes.